BraedenDiaz/CS6480-Project-NDN-In-5G/README.md

 2. Go to the website hosting the database interface.

 The server runs on port 5000 by default.
+You whatever your machine name is or use the ecternal IP address of your machine.

 ```
 http://user@pc750.emulab.net:5000